pgfeldman/KeywordExplorer/README.md

 ~~[**KeywordExplorer**]~~(./markup/KeywordExplorer.md) Deprecated due to X/Twitter AOI changes.
 Is a Python desktop app that lets you use the GPT-3 to search for keywords and Twitter to see if those keywords are any good.

-~~[**TweetCountsExplorer**]~~(./markup/TweetsCountExplorer.md) is a Python desktop app that lets you explore the quantity of tweets containing keywords over days, weeks or months.
+~~[**TweetCountsExplorer**]~~(./markup/TweetsCountExplorer.md) Deprecated due to X/Twitter AOI changes.
+Is a Python desktop app that lets you explore the quantity of tweets containing keywords over days, weeks or months.

-~~[**TweetDownloader**]~~(./markup/TweetDownloader.md) is a Python desktop app that lets you select and download tweets containing keywords into a database.
+~~[**TweetDownloader**]~~(./markup/TweetDownloader.md) Deprecated due to X/Twitter AOI changes.
+Is a Python desktop app that lets you select and download tweets containing keywords into a database.
 The number of Tweets can be adjusted so that they are the same for each day or proportional.
 Users can apply daily and overall limits for each keyword corpora.

 [**WikiPageviewExplorer**](./markup/WikiPageviewExplorer.md) is a Python desktop app that lets you explore keywords that appear as articles in the Wikipedia, and chart their relative page views.